mghpcsim/rtd-nese/docs/source/using-nese.rst

 	NESE Disk file services are not high-performance, parallel file system.
 If you need parallel or high IOPS I/O performance, stage your data to a $SCRATCH filesystem before submitting a job.

-For storage that is available via Globus, you will use either Globus-enabled apps including the web applications, the CLI, or the SDK to interact with your data lake.
+For storage that is available via Globus, you will use Globus-enabled apps including the web applications, the CLI, or the SDK to interact with your data lake.
 You will not be provided interactive access and must use Globus-enabled clients.
-To access your data lake, you must know your "Collection Name" that will be provided to you at allocation time.
+To access your data lake, you must know your Globus "Collection Name" that will be provided to you at allocation time.

 Globus Data Lake services have use cases that complement those covered by standard NESE Disk file services.